mfukano/smdr/README.md

 It's inspired by [grip](https://github.com/joeyespo/grip), which does a lot more than this and is rad, but also leverages the browser.
-I tend to have oceans of tabs open in my browser when I'm coding because my memory is **notoriously poor** (except for specific things;
+I tend to have oceans of tabs open in my browser when I'm coding or writing, so having a document preview share browser space with something else I'm potentially looking at or using is kind of annoying.
-ask my friends about my ability to be an encyclopedia for powerups in roguelike games).

-Instead, it constructs a webview and injects it with local Github Markdown stylesheets (c.o. [sindresorhus/github-markdown-css](https://github.com/sindresorhus/github-markdown-css)).
+Instead, SMDR constructs a webview and injects it with local Github Markdown stylesheets (c.o. [sindresorhus/github-markdown-css](https://github.com/sindresorhus/github-markdown-css)).

-Ideally it will be a single file executable with basic options for light and dark mode.

 ## Installation